philbennett94/cosmosdb-scaling-with-azure-functions/README.md

 # cosmosdb-scaling-with-azure-functions
-Example of how to use Azure Functions to scale a Cosmos DB collection.
+An example of how to use Azure Functions to scale a Cosmos DB collection.

 - Tutorial: `Scaling_On_429_AZFX.pdf`
 - Function Code: `CosmosScaling.cs`